vryy/4C/doc/readthedocs/preprocessing.rst

 |FOURC| reads the mesh, boundary conditions, materials and simulation parameters from an ASCII file in a proprietary format, which usually has the suffix ``.dat``, but this suffix is not necessary, it can be anything.

 There are not so many means to create a valid input file.
-At this point, we know of the following different ways to create input file.
+At this point, we know of the following different ways to create an input file.
 In general, you'll have two options:

 #.
 Either you create the input file in |FOURC|'s native format directly,
-#. or you create an input file in a general binary format for finite element information, called ``Exodus II``, develeloped at `Sandia national lab
+#. or you create an input file in a general binary format for finite element information, called ``Exodus II``, develeloped by `Sandia National Laboratories
    <https://www.sandia.gov/files/cubit/15.8/help_manual/WebHelp/finite_element_model/exodus/exodus2_file_specification.htm>`_.
    This can be converted into |FOURC| s native format by an internal converter, :ref:`pre_exodus <pre_exodus>`.

-Since the conversion from the Exodus II format is the most versatile way to generate a |FOURC| input file, this method is explained first.
+Since the conversion from the ``Exodus II`` format is the most versatile way to generate a |FOURC| input file, this method is explained first.

 .. _pre_exodus:

 Exodus II to |FOURC| file conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main procedure to generate a valid |FOURC| input file is from a binary mesh file in Exodus II format, which includes nodes, elements, node sets, element sets, and side sets, as can be created by Cubit.
+The main procedure to generate a valid |FOURC| input file is from a binary mesh file in ``Exodus II`` format, which includes nodes, elements, node sets, element sets, and side sets, as can be created by Cubit.
 , together with two additional files:

 #. for the global system parameters (solver, material, step information, etc.), called the *headerfile*, and

 #. a file for the correlation between element sets and type declatations, as well as boundary conditions definitions.
    This is the so-called the *bcfile*.

 These three files are merged into an input file for |FOURC| by the program ``pre_exodus``.
 The created |FOURC| input file is then *automatically* validated using all available |FOURC| validation and is therefore likely to run.